What is prolotherapy?

 Prolotherapy works by stimulating the body’s natural healing mechanisms to lay down new tissue in the weakened area.
 This is done by a very directed injection to the injury site, “tricking” the body to repair again.
-The mild inflammatory response which is created by the injection encourages growth of new, normal ligament or tendon fibers, resulting in a tightening of the weakened structure.
-Additional treatments to repeat this process allows a gradual build up of tissue to restore the original strength to the area.
+The mild inflammatory response which is created by the injection encourages the growth of new, normal ligament or tendon fibers, resulting in a tightening of the weakened structure.
+Additional treatments to repeat this process allow a gradual build-up of tissue to restore the original strength to the area.

 What is in the solution injected?